Samin Nosrat Has 7 Delicious Ideas to Use Up Your Extra Squash and Zucchini

 7 Ways to Use Up Extra Squash

 - Nosrat is a huge fan of the Double Chocolate Zucchini Loaf in Shauna Sever's cookbook Midwest Made ($22.49, amazon.com).
 It calls for 2 cups of loosely packed grated zucchini.
-(Psst...we highly recommend giving that cookbook an order, but until it arrives, you can get a similar fix with our five-star Chocolate Zucchini Bread.)
+(Psst...we highly recommend giving that cookbook an order.)

 - Hirway and his family sneak one grated "courgette" (AKA zucchini) into the patties for Yotam Ottalenghi's nicely spiced turkey burgers.
 If desired, follow Hirway's lead or try the same slider recipe with your favorite plant-based meat substitute.